THE NATIONAL FATHERHOOD MENTORING AND TRAINING ACADEMY

 Legacy leaders will mentor one (1) emerging leader/practitioner annually.
 Legacy leaders will also determine how much they will continue with RFMA in subsequent years.
 Legacy leaders will have one 90-minute remote session per month for six months.

 The fatherhood legacy leader and mentee will also establish their remote meeting schedule.
-There will be a fee associated with the fatherhood legacy leader mentorship.
-These costs are associated with the administration, scheduling, and coordination of legacy leader and mentee remote sessions and the recording and dissemination of sessions.
+There will be a fee for participation in this program.
+These costs are associated with the administration, scheduling, and coordination of legacy leader and mentee remote sessions and the recording and dissemination of session content.

 Mentees are required to participate in all sessions, provide appropriate feedback, and complete evaluation forms after each session.